kjang96/flow-1/flow/benchmarks/README.md

-# Flow Benchmarks for Mixed Autonomy Traffic
+# Flow Benchmarks

-1-2 liner description
+This folder contains several (blank) for mixed-autonomy traffic.

 ## Description of Benchmarks

-blank

-The traffic benchmarks presented in this folder are as follows:
+For a detailed description of each benchmark, we refer the user to the Flow Benchmarks paper, see *Citing Flow Benchmarks*.
+At a slightly higher level, the traffic benchmarks presented in this folder are as follows:

 **Stabilizing open network merges:** description. how discrete problems differ.
 - `flow.benchmarks.merge0` description